bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Ecosystem/05_Workflow_Provenance/01_Run/02_YAML.rst

 Authors section
 ---------------

-In the **Authors** section (the whole section is optional), a single author or a list of authors can be provided.
+In the **Authors** section, a single author or a list of authors can be provided.
 They describe the individuals that wrote the source code of the application.
 For each Author:

 - ``name``, ``e-mail`` and ``organisation_name`` are strings corresponding to the author's name, e-mail and their